-We acknowledge that the land on which we teach and we live was stolen from the Tsenacommacah or people of the “Powhatan confederacy,” who are Eastern Algonquian speaking native inhabitants of Williamsburg.
+We, as a faculty collective, acknowledge that the land on which we teach and we live was stolen from the Tsenacommacah or people of the “Powhatan confederacy,” who are Eastern Algonquian speaking native inhabitants of Williamsburg.
 We acknowledge that the Pamunkey and Chickahominy peoples, along with other tribes from Powhatan Confederacy, were dispossessed and dispersed with the signing of the Treaty of 1646.

 William & Mary established the Brafferton Indian School, which was responsible for inculcating indigenous peoples with the values of the English colonizers with the intent of converting them to Christianity and denigrating native spirituality, identity and culture.